Translating Classical Buddhism to Modern English

 In both cases, this argument would appear to be commenting on something other than Jain philosophy, since among Jains pudgala meant matter in general and was a synonym of rūpa among Buddhists.
 It is not given the specific meaning of a person in extant Jain texts.
 Jains, like Buddhists, held that the corporeal existence was a problem from which the practitioner needed to be liberated, so it makes little sense that a Jain disciple is depicted as identifying it with the soul or self. [back]

 12. vajra warrior yakṣa.
 C. 金剛力鬼神, P. vajirapāṇi yakkha.
 The usu.
 C. translation is 力士 (“strong man” or “warrior”), and an alt. reading adds 士 here.
 This character makes similar appearances in other debate sūtras in which an opponent refuses to admit that the Buddha is correct.
-The threat of having one’s head split in seven peices became a repeated trope not always associated with this spirit, but the threat is never carried out.
+The threat of having one’s head split in seven pieces became a repeated trope not always associated with this spirit, but the threat is never carried out.
 It served to overcome a man’s pride when it prevents him from admitting that he is wrong.

 In the Dīrgha Āgama, this spirit is called 密迹力士 (“concealed tracks warrior”), where 密迹 likely translated S. guhyaka or guhyapāda.
 Guhyaka appear to be a class of yakṣa spirits in the service of the god king Vaiśravaṇa in some Buddhist myths.
 S. vajrapāṇi in that case is an epithet or dscription of this guardian spirit rather than his name, as it does here.
 It seems that this epithet became the spirit’s name in P. sources. [back]